 If you are having a breast augmentation, please bring a sports bra with no padding or underwire and a tight singlet so that your measurements can be taken.

 For all procedures, please also bring photos that you like or dislike the look of.
-Your surgeon can then ascertain your desired look and determine what’s possible with your existing body shape.

 Can I book my surgery in at any time?